ph4n70m-404/DocumentsUI-Replacer/README.md

 - [@dotOS](https://github.com/topjohnwu) - The dotOS DocumentsUI package

 #Changelog
+- **v2.2**
+Fixed config not working
+New config
+Old config doesnt work with the new version
+Cleaned up the code a bit more
+Made it so that if the config fails it takes you to the volume selection menu
 - **v2.1**
 Added support for a config file
 Implemented the ability to use a user picked DocumentsUI that can only be set with the config file
-cleaned up the code a bit, deleted unused files
+Cleaned up the code a bit, deleted unused files
 - **v2**
 Implemented the volume key decision between themes
 Pulled DocumentsUI packages from official LineageOS 18.1 and dotOS 5.1.2 builds